Date: September 6, 2012 | Author: Jeroen Wijering

 - Chapter Markers: this demo prints chapter markers on an alternative seek bar for the video.
 When clicking a marker, the browser seeks to the start of that chapter.

-- Page Interaction: in this demo, related artworks are displayed for certain ranges of the video.
+- Slide Syncing: in this demo, related artworks are displayed for certain ranges of the video.
 This kind of video-page interaction, now easily implemented, has many applications (PowerPoint presentations, sports statistics, etc).

 - Timeline Search: this demo allows you to search the text tracks of a video to retrieve in-video search results.
 Widespread use of WebVTT will likely lead to search engines applying this trick on a much larger scale.